petersierra1280/bank-account/README.md

 ### 1. Get all transactions

 -   **URL:** `GET /transactions`
--   **Description:** Retrieves all transactions for a specific account, with optional filtering and sorting params.
+-   **Description:** Retrieves all transactions for a specific account, with optional filtering and sorting parameters.
 -   **Parameters:**
     -   `accountId` (query): **string** - The ID of the account to retrieve transactions for (optional, if not provided this will list the whole list of transactions).
     -   `type` (query): **string** - The type of transactions to retrieve (optional, can be `debit` or `credit`).